f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 git commit -m "Add delete handler"
 ```

-If you see such message:

-`*** Please tell me who you are.`

-Run the following commands with the default user info.
-However if you want to personalize it, you can use your real information:
+If you see the `*** Please tell me who you are.` message, run the following commands with the default user info.
+However if you want to personalize it, you can use your own information:

 ```bash
 git config --global user.email "lab-test@example.com"